What's Going Around in Montgomery?

 Is the flu bad in Montgomery right now?

-Flu activity in Alabama (which includes Montgomery) is currently moderate with 2.4% ILI.
+Flu activity in Alabama (which includes Montgomery) is currently low with 1.4% ILI.
 The trend is declining, which is good news.
 See the Alabama flu page for weekly trend charts.

 Does Montgomery have its own health data, or is this state-level?

-This page combines two types of CDC data.
-The infectious disease section (flu, COVID, RSV, measles) shows Alabama state-level surveillance, which is the most reliable available indicator for the Montgomery area.
-The Community Health Snapshot below shows Montgomery-specific chronic disease and prevention data from the CDC PLACES program, which provides city-level estimates for all 50 states.
+This page combines two types of public-health data.
+The infectious disease section (flu, COVID, RSV, measles) shows Alabama state-level surveillance, which is the most reliable available indicator for the Montgomery area right now.
+The lower community-context section adds slower Montgomery-specific CDC PLACES estimates about respiratory vulnerability and access to care.
 State infectious disease data reflects overall trends that apply to communities within the state, including Montgomery.

 Share this with someone who needs it